The QBO, the annual cycle, and their interactions: Isolating periodic modes with Koopman analysis: Understanding QBO-annual cycle interaction with Koopman modes

+The Koopman formulation of the QBO allow us to see the seasonal preference of onset months as a result of nonlinear interactions of the annual cycle.
+Figure \ref{fig:phaselocking} contains histograms of zero-line crossings at 50 hPa in the pure QBO aggregate Koopman mode and the aggregate mode with additional annual cycle interactions.
+In the histogram of the aggregate mode that includes both the QBO and annual cycle interactions, we see preferential seasonal transitions from easterly to westerly winds (or vice versa) with a significant peak in spring (May) and secondary peak in fall (October) — similar to those analyzed in previous literature \citep{hampsonPhaseAlignmentTropical2004}.
+A transition in July or August has never been observed.
+In contrast, the transition months of our pure QBO mode show little preference in the timing of the onset.
+We hypothesize that these transition months are drawn from a uniform distribution, i.e., the pure QBO mode has no preferential onset.
 We can test this with a $\chi^2$ test, choosing the null hypothesis to be that the QBO transition month is drawn from a uniform distribution; the expectation for the number of QBO transitions in each month is 31/12, given the 31 transitions in the analyzed record, not counting the QBO disruption in 2016.
-For the pure QBO, we cannot reject the null hypothesis, with a $\chi^2 = 5$ and a $p-$value of 0.93.
+For the pure QBO, we cannot reject the null hypothesis, with $\chi^2 = 5$ and a $p-$value of 0.93.
 On the other hand, for the aggregate mode that contains the QBO and annual cycle interactions, we find that $\chi^2 = 32.8$ and $p = 5.5 \times 10^{-4}$, meaning that it would be quite unlikely for there to be a uniform preference of QBO transitions.
 This statistical result is not perfect, as there are a limited number of QBO transitions in the data and each transition is not truly independent of any other.
 However, the differences in these two aggregate modes strongly indicate that the distribution of QBO transitions is controlled by nonlinear interactions with the annual cycle.